open-mmlab/mmdeploy/docs/en/01-how-to-build/build_from_script.md

 - The dependencies of source code compilation are placed in the `mmdeploy-dep` directory at the same level as mmdeploy
 - The script not modify variables such as PATH, LD_LIBRARY_PATH, PYTHONPATH, etc.

-Here is the verified installation script:
+Here is the verified installation script.
+If you want mmdeploy to support multiple backends at the same time, you can execute each script once:

 |             script              | OS version  |
 | :-----------------------------: | :---------: |